Help for vulnerable people

 - email: firstname.lastname@example.org

-Stockport Dementia Care Training offer a telephone helpline offering advice and support for people living with dementia and their carers.
+Stockport Dementia Care Training have a telephone helpline offering advice and support for people living with dementia and their carers.
 If you're too unwell to continue in your caring role you should ring Adult Social Care on 0161 217 6029.

 - telephone: 0161 440 0055